Hormasji Maneckji Seervai: Early life and education

-As a lawyer
+Career

 Seervai was called to the bar in 1929.
 In 1932, he joined the Chambers of Sir Jamshedji Behramji Kanga.

 Seervai served as Advocate General of Bombay from 1957 to 1960 and Maharashtra from 1960 until his resignation in 1974.
-During those years, he was offered various other positions in the Indian judicial system, including a seat on the Indian Supreme Court and as Attorney General for India.
-He declined these positions preferring to contribute through critical analysis of higher court judgements.
-He had an effortless command of the English language and its classics.
+During those years, he was offered various other positions in the Indian judicial system.
+In 1971, the government of India offered to appoint him as the Attorney General for India.
+Declining the office with thanks, he wrote in his own hand to the Law Minister that the best contribution that he could make to the law was not to appear in Court but to "embody in successive editions of his book the correct judicial interpretation of the Constitution".
+He was offered judgeship of the Supreme Court twice.
+Each time he declined it.